Michael Eriksson

 Side-note:

-I note that the Swedish gifted-hostile education is at least partially explained by a wish for a–d, but without concern for e; however, that I got e down pat, but never benefitted from a–d in anyway—possibly, because I, as a result of e, grew even more isolated from and uninterested in people than I would otherwise have been.
+I note that the Swedish gifted-hostile education is at least partially explained by a wish for a–d, but without concern for e; however, that I got e down pat, but never benefited from a–d in any way—possibly, because I, as a result of e, grew even more isolated from and uninterested in others than I would otherwise have been.
 In fact, problems in these areas followed me far into adult life: Only in my early thirties did I start to conquer them—and then the first successful step was to isolate myself from such influences, gain perspective, develop an intellectual understanding, ...

 Better yet, this information, as well as practical training, could have been integrated into the education of the gifted—thereby ensuring that they would not run into problems as adults, and giving both them and society as a whole major benefits.
-(As discussed in various other places, competent people tend to be unter-utilized or put on too short levers, while those should be kept away from responsibility and long levers are not.
+(As discussed in various other places, those competent tend to be under-utilized or put on too short levers, while who those should be kept away from responsibility and long levers are not.
 Cf. e.g. my discussions on medium fish and absurd promotions.)